arcus/education_modules/sql_basics/sql_basics.md

 FROM products
 WHERE product_type = "FRUIT";
 ```
+There's nothing to stop you from writing a long query on a single line -- a line that might not wrap around and instead go "off the screen", depending on how you are looking at the query.
+There is no SQL-level enforcement of line breaks or indentation.
+You are free to write SQL as you see fit, but we encourage you to adopt specific conventions and hold yourself to them.

 You may be working with a group that has an established SQL style guide, either in written form or as oral tradition.
 If so, great!
-Ignore what we tell you and do what they suggest.
-Style is nothing more than a convention to help humans read code more easily, and it's a good idea to go along with what is already broadly understood within your team.
+Ignore the style suggestions we offer and do what they suggest.
+Style is nothing more than a convention to help humans read and write code more easily, and it's a good idea to go along with what is already broadly understood within your team.
 Everyone agreeing on conventions like when to start a new line and how and where to comment means it's easier for other people to help you with your code or for you to copy / paste from existing examples your peers share with you.

 But if you don't have anyone to guide you in style, we'll do our best to instill some basic principles.
 It might seem silly to start talking about style now with very short queries, but we encourage you to develop good habits now.
 We are going to advocate for some style conventions that not everyone will share.
 As they say, there's no accounting for taste, and if you depart from our suggestions, that's fine -- but do start to develop your own standards for style, because it will help you immensely once your SQL queries get to be 5, 10, or 100 lines long and the number of queries you write increases.